On queer self-determination (part 1)

 The author recalls winning a cricket match to secure space for playing badminton near his childhood home in Kolkata

-By Srabasti Majumdar
+By Dr. Srabasti Majumdar

 Srabasti Majumdar explains how queer affirmative therapy takes into account the inter-dependence between mind and body in ensuring well-being for queer people

-By Srabasti Majumdar
+By Dr. Srabasti Majumdar

 Srabasti Majumdar dwells on what queer affirmative therapy means and its significance for the well-being of queer people